Download pdf version

 59.9-0 F

-• Mini-Report 1: Sequencing technologies (25 points; this task is related to Chapter 2).
+• Mini-Report 1: Sequencing technologies (25 points; related to Chapter 2)

-• Mini-Report 2: Molecular biology databases (25 points; this task is related to Chapter 3).
+• Mini-Report 2: Molecular biology databases (25 points; related to Chapter 3)

-Time will be allocated in class to work on these mini-reports, but the instructor expects students to complete those on their own time.
+Time will be allocated during class to work on these mini-reports; however, students are expected to complete them independently outside of class.

-Students will be working in groups to produce a report associated to the following research question:
+Students will work in groups to produce a report addressing the following research question:

 What Aquaporin genes are encoded in the sagebrush genome (Artemisia tridentata) and what are their functions?